 - Save money and time: You want to increase business agility, and save money and time when updating your IT infrastructure.

-If you’re ready to embrace microservices movement, consider using an iPaaS (integration platform as a service) platform to incorporate new microservices into your IT infrastructure while leaving your monolithic applications intact.
+In conclusion, If you’re ready to embrace microservices movement, consider using an iPaaS (integration platform as a service) platform.
+You’ll be able to incorporate new microservices into your IT infrastructure while leaving your monolithic applications intact.
 From there, embark on the gradual process of isolating application functions into flexible, agile, and scalable cloud-based microservices.

 DreamFactory: Automated, No-Code, API Generation for Your Microservices Architecture